Last Updated on 12th April 2022 by Dan

 If you don’t know already, here is what you as an Employer needs to know and how to protect your workers from asbestos:-

 But it’s not just employers that have responsibilities when it comes to asbestos.
-As an Employee, you too must take responsibility for yourselves and others around you.
+As an Employee, you too must take responsibility for yourselves and other workers around you when it comes to asbestos.
 You must:-